 08. Merge vector shapes

-If you're lucky enough to have Photoshop CS6 at your disposal, you can merge two vector shapes together and keep the result as an editable vector.
-Simply select the two shape layers and hit Cmd/Ctrl+E on your keyboard to merge them together.
-In previous versions this would have resulted in a rasterized layer, but Adobe updated the functionality for CS6.
+Creative Cloud users can merge two vector shapes together and keep the result as an editable vector.
+Simply select the two shape layers and hit cmd+E on your keyboard to merge them together.

 09. Quickly finish editing text

 When you're working with text boxes in Photoshop it can be frustrating to move between tools as your shortcut keys won’t work.
 A great little secret tip is that you can press cmd+Return on your keyboard to finish editing text and move focus outside the text field.
 This allows you to quickly select other tools using their shortcut keys as appropriate (e.g. V for the move tool).